herisusantuy/wegowhere-pay/README.md

 ## Description
 This app lets you simulate adding credit or debit cards and paying random amounts.
 It integrates with the Opn Payment API, giving you a hands-on experience with secure payment processing.

+## How to run the project
+-  Run npm install
+-  Run npm run start --reset-cache
+-  Press i in the terminal to run on iOS Simulator
+-  Press a in terminal to run on Android Emulator

 ## Features
 -  Add a card